Do I Need Title Insurance When Buying a Home?

 But my lawyer searches title, right?

-The answer is that title insurance protects against certain problems that even the most careful title search may not uncover.
+A common question from clients is: If my lawyer is already checking title, why do I need title insurance?
+The answer is that title insurance protects against certain title problems that even the most careful title search may not uncover.

 1. What Is Title Insurance?